MAD-SG/generative-ai-start-to-surrender/docs/book/chapter11_hybrid_sota_models/sota_open_models/stable_diffusion_series.md

         c_cat = torch.cat(c_cat, dim=1)
 ```

-The concat keys is `["mask", "masked_image"]` which provided the masked image and the masks.
+The concat keys are `["mask", "masked_image"]` which provide the masked image and the masks.

-- The mask will be resized to the same of the input $z$
+- The mask will be resized to the same size as the input $z$
 - The masked_image will be encoded by the same encoder as the target image.

 ## Stable Diffusion SDXL